Innablr/bitbucket-migrate/README.md

 How to use it
 ------

 Install the tool with `npm install -g bitbucket-migrate`.
-If you run the `bitbucket-migrate --help` it will show you help.
+If you run `bitbucket-migrate --help` it will show you help.

 You will need:
  * UUIDs of the teams in Bitbucket you want to migrate across.
 You can find them in the URL in your browser when you open any of your repos.
 We had a separate team for archived projects, called innablr-archive, you may have multiple teams as well.
 If you are migrating your personal repos, take your username instead of the UUID (it should work too, although I haven't tested it)